 Parents who are in the workplace have a strong motivation for doing well and getting their work done.
 Their jobs are tied to their health insurance, their ability to pay for school and child care, their ability to feed their kids, and overall survival.
 That they have a strict time every day to pick up their kids and spend time with them only increases their productivity in the workplace and makes them the perfect candidates for a shortened workweek, where they can leverage both their productivity and the fact that they need to spend time with their kids, as well.

-There’s also the fact that, even if a 32 hour workweek were adopted with the caveat that parents would get paid less for their work, they would still be able to save on child care, after school care, and babysitters.
+There’s also the fact that, even if a 32-hour workweek were adopted with the caveat that parents would get paid less for their work, they would still be able to save on child care, after school care, and babysitters.
 (It’s worth noting that the UK Labour Party’s plan insists that while working hours will be reduced, employee’s pay will remain the same.)
 Today, the average parent spends about a third of their income on child care alone.
 Jennifer Glass, a professor of sociology and expert in work and family issues at the University of Texas Austin, reports that for some families, who spend about 30 percent of their income on child care, and then more on insurance, transportation costs, after school programs, and more, take-home pay is the equivalency of $2-$3 an hour.

 This dance often leads parents to decide whether one of them should leave the workforce altogether, which makes sense if their real-time earnings are measly.
 But what they’re doing is foregoing any kind of wages in the future: the motherhood penalty is worse for moms who spend more than their parental leave out of the workforce and policies should, in theory, support the parents who do want to work after having kids.
 A shorter workweek could be one of those policies.
-Plus, shaving off one or two hours every day would actually represent an enormous benefit to parents.
+Plus, shaving off one or two hours every day would actually represent an enormous benefit to parents, especially right now.
 Studies show that parent-child bonding is better when parents can, well, spend more time with their kids, doing the things they want to do: play, bond, clean, cook, and relax together as a family.